Skip to main content

 • Many dives over a few days

-• Quicker ascent
+• Quicker ascents

 How do you treat decompression sickness?

-How can you avoid getting ‘the bends’?
+How can you avoid getting decompression sickness?

 The bottom line

-Decompression sickness (“the bends”) can happen after scuba diving.
+Decompression sickness (the bends) can happen after scuba diving.
 The symptoms include joint pain, vertigo, and numbness.
 If you dive, you can lower your risk of getting decompression sickness by slowly rising to the surface after a dive.
 You should also wait between 12 to 48 hours to fly after diving.

 For more information on how to dive safely, visit Divers Alert Network, a nonprofit organization that provides expert medical information about diving.